 - CHEM 3811, 3821 – Physical Chemistry I and II Laboratory – Credits: 6

 In addition, CHEM 3721 – Analytical Chemistry Laboratory (or CHEM 2220 – Solutions Chemistry, which as of Fall 2015 is no longer offered), is highly recommended prior to enrollment in advanced laboratories.
 It is best taken in the spring semester of the third year.

 The fourth-year of the program is adaptable to individual student interests.
 Students may choose elective courses from any 4000 or greater level course in physical, organic, inorganic, analytical, or biological chemistry.

 - General Area Requirements or electives – Credits: 21-27

 The chemistry elective course required to complete the B. A. in Chemistry may be any three-credit-hour chemistry course numbered at the 4000 level or higher, excluding laboratory research courses.
 It need not be specified at the time of declaring the major. [e.g., Analytical Chemistry [CHEM 4090, (previously CHEM 5710)], Advanced Organic Chemistry (CHEM 5110), Inorganic Chemistry (CHEM 4320), Biological Chemistry (CHEM 4410), Advanced Physical Chemistry (5210 or 5220).

 To view a roadmap with links to the syllabus for each course, please click here.

-If you wish to petition to substitute a required course with a different one, please fill out this form, take it (along with a copy of your unofficial transcript) to Professor Demas (CHM 143).
-He will present your request to the Undergraduate Advising Committee.
+If you wish to petition to substitute a required course with a different one, please fill out this form, take it (along with a copy of your unofficial transcript) to Cindy Knight (CHM 404).
+She will present your request to the Undergraduate Advising Committee.
 You will be emailed once a decision has been reached.